kongondo/FieldtypeRuntimeMarkup/README.md

 - The value for this Fieldtype is generated at runtime and thus no data is stored in the database.
 This means that you cannot directly query a RuntimeMarkup field from **$pages->find()**.

 ## Changelog

+### Version 0.0.5
+1. Removed module's CSS and JS files.
+They are empty and not required.
+2. Switched to $files->render() instead of wireRenderFile().
+3. Added option to check for an optionally use InputfieldAceExtended for code highlighting in PHP custom code textarea.
+4. Added option to specify number of rows for PHP custom code textarea.
+5. Refactored code to prevent any unnecessary re-rendering of output, thanks @adrianbj.
+6. Removed option to search for files to render in this modules folder.
+7. Changed module license to MIT.

 ### Version 0.0.4
 Enhancements to support for rendering PHP, CSS and JavaScript files.